gravytates/volunteer_tracker/README.md

 ### Installing

 Installation is not quick, nor particularly easy.
-First ensure you have Postgres installed.
+First ensure you have Postgres installed and running in the background.
 Then:

 * Navigate to terminal and run the following commands to set up your databases:
   * CREATE DATABASE volunteer_tracker;